shu8/Stack-Overflow-Optional-Features/README.md

 - View links to imgur in comments inline
 Converts links to imgur in comments to actual images to avoid clicks!

+- Show your comment and comment replies scores in your profile tabs Adds a button next to comments in your profile page activities tab to show the comment's vote count

 ---